 Why change to L.E.D with Smart controls?

-The answer to that is simple; to save money and cut your carbon emissions and we can address both these points.
+The answer to that is simple; to save money and cut your carbon emissions, and we can address both of these points.

 Government legislation will soon require companies to report their carbon usage and are expected to ask businesses to account and be responsible for their carbon footprint.
 During this year’s 20/20 summit the following has been agreed: